irods/irods_docs/manual/glossary.md

 A resource, or storage resource, is a software/hardware system that stores digital data. iRODS clients can operate on local or remote data stored on different types of resources through a common interface.

-## Resource Server

-An iRODS server in a Zone that is *not* the iCAT Server.
-There can be zero to many Resource Servers in a Zone.

 ## Rules

 Rules are a major innovation in iRODS that let users automate data management tasks, essential as data collections scale to petabytes across hundreds of millions of files.
 Rules allow users to automate enforcement of complex Management Policies (workflows), controlling the server-side execution (via Microservices) of all data access and manipulation operations, with the capability of verifying these operations.

 ## Rule Engine

-The Rule Engine interprets Rules following the iRODS rule syntax.
+The Rule Engine interprets Rules written in one of the supported rule engine plugin languages.
 The Rule Engine, which runs on all iRODS servers, is invoked by server-side procedure calls and selects, prioritizes, and applies Rules and their corresponding Microservices.
 The Rule Engine can apply recovery procedures if a Microservice or Action fails.

 ## Scalability